cosmos/cosmos-sdk/docs/basics/accounts.md

 In the Cosmos SDK, an _account_ designates a pair of _public key_ `PubKey` and _private key_ `PrivKey`.
 The `PubKey` can be derived to generate various `Addresses`, which are used to identify users (among other parties) in the application. `Addresses` are also associated with [`message`s](../building-modules/messages-and-queries.md#messages) to identify the sender of the `message`.
 The `PrivKey` is used to generate [digital signatures](#signatures) to prove that an `Address` associated with the `PrivKey` approved of a given `message`.

 For HD key derivation the Cosmos SDK uses a standard called [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
-This allows to create a HD wallet - a set of accounts derived from an initial secret seed.
-A seed is usually created form of a 12 or 24-words mnemonic.
-This single seed allows to derive any number of `PrivKey`s using one-way cryptographic function.
+This allows users to create an HD wallet - a set of accounts derived from an initial secret seed.
+A seed is usually created from a 12- or 24-word mnemonic.
+This single seed allows one to derive any number of `PrivKey`s using a one-way cryptographic function.
 Then, a `PubKey` can be derived from the `PrivKey`.
 Naturally, the mnemonic is the most sensitive information, as private keys can always be re-generated if the mnemonic is preserved.

 ```
      Account 0                         Account 1                         Account 2